TriumphLLC/Blend4Web/deploy/doc/en/_sources/textures.txt

 *Export Options > Do Not Export*
     Do not export the texture.

+.. _texture_disable_compression:

 *Export Options > Disable Compression*
     Disable texture compression for this texture.
-Used in cases when texture compression deteriorates the image quality.For example it's recommended to disable compression for mask textures used to mix different parts of materials.
+Used in cases when :ref:`texture compression <dds>` deteriorates the image quality.
+For example it's recommended to disable compression for mask textures used to mix different parts of materials.

 *Export Options > Shore Distance Map*
     Used in :ref:`outdoor rendering <outdoor_rendering>`.